saulocamposi/calculadorabitcoinv2/README.md

 Make unit tests, behavior tests and integration tests In planning to advance our test give us the best confident of our steps.

+IOT perspectives
+Coding small engines that communicate each other

 Code